gbengataylor/iris-systems-on-ocp/README.md

 **Disclaimer**: *This is not production-ready.
 It is a simple proof of concept.
 Considerations such as graceful shutdowns, liveness/readiness probes, dynamic storage provisioning, and HA deployments have not been addressed*

-This repo deploys the Intersystems IRIS Data Platform Community Edition found [here](https://hub.docker.com/_/intersystems-iris-data-platform/plans/222f869e-567c-4928-b572-eb6a29706fbd?tab=instructions)
+This repo deploys the Intersystems IRIS Data Platform Community Edition found [here](https://hub.docker.com/_/intersystems-iris-data-platform/plans/222f869e-567c-4928-b572-eb6a29706fbd?tab=instructions) on OpenShift, a certified Kubernetes platform

 The repo includes the Kubernetes & OpenShift resources (service account, pvc, service, deployment, route) required to deploy the Iris Data Platform on OpenShift.
 To generate the resources, a docker compose file was copied from [docker hub instructions](https://hub.docker.com/_/intersystems-iris-data-platform/plans/222f869e-567c-4928-b572-eb6a29706fbd?tab=instructions) to 'iris-compose.yaml' then using the following [kompose](https://kompose.io/) command,